carlosfrontend/100-days-of-code/log.md

 ### Day 5: July 7, 2023, Friday (Basic Algorithm Scripting)

-**Today's Progress**: Hoy continúo con scripts de algoritmos básicos en FreeCodeCamp.
+**Today's Progress**: Today I continue with basic algorithm scripts on FreeCodeCamp.

 **Thoughts** They were quite difficult and left me exhausted.
 I hope I can finish the remaining three of this theme in the next round.